Classes and Events

 Classes are free except where noted and open to the public.
 For a current schedule, click here.

-The bookstore located at South Campus is open
+The bookstore located at South Campus is currently undergoing renovations.

 Prices are kept to a minimum,